-Curriculum
+Include Curriculum

-Silvia Keller, Yasemin Körtek, Jenny Schulz February 2025 / Mannheim online draft version 1
+Silvia Keller, Yasemin Körtek, Jenny Schulz June 2025 / Mannheim

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.